pyconau/2025-website/src/content/pages/speakers/index.md

 Please make sure you know when and where your talk is scheduled.
 Please check the [schedule](https://2024.pycon.org.au/program/) to confirm the day, time, and room for which your talk is scheduled. **Please note previous emails indicated your talk time in ACDT (Adelaide time) instead of AEDT (Melbourne time) (oops!).**

-We have just made a round of final schedule changes and will not be making any more= unless absolutely necessary.
+We have just made a round of final schedule changes and will not be making any more unless absolutely necessary.
 If any changes affect you, we will let you know as soon as possible.
-Again, if you have concerns or need to change something, please contact us at [program@pycon.org.au](mailto:program@pycon.org.au)** **as soon as possible.
+Again, if you have concerns or need to change something, please contact us at [program@pycon.org.au](mailto:program@pycon.org.au) as soon as possible.

 **It is essential that you arrive in your talk room in the break before your talk** to ‘check in’ with and meet your Session Chair and A/V team.
 This will give you time to look at the layout of your room, assess the space, etc.